-All concerns, discussions, and decisions made, and the reasons for those decisions, should be recorded in writing.
+As set out in paragraph 71 of Part one of KCSIE 23, all concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.

 Records should be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified, and addressed.